jlrzhen/jlrzhen.github.io/README.md

 allowing me to demonstrate concepts I've learned from front-end web development using React.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [create-vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).